 A class is analogous to an architectural blueprint.
 The blueprint provides the framework for how to create something.
 Classes can be used to create objects, often referred to as an instance.
 ArcPy classes, such as the SpatialReference and Extent classes, are often used as shortcuts to complete geoprocessing tool parameters that would otherwise have a more complicated string equivalent.

-ArcPy includes several classes, including SpatialReference, ValueTable, and Point.
-Once instantiated, its properties and methods may be used.
-Classes have one or more methods called constructors.
+ArcPy includes several classes, such as SpatialReference, ValueTable, and Point.
+Once instantiated, A class's properties and methods can be used.
+Classes include one or more methods called constructors.
 A constructor is a method for initializing a new instance of a class.
 In the example below, SpatialReference(prjFile) is the class constructor—it creates the spatialRef object by reading a projection file.

 import arcpy prjFile = "c:/projections/North America Equidistant Conic.prj" spatialRef = arcpy.SpatialReference(prjFile)